sabnzbd/sabnzbd/README.txt

 - Individual RSS filter toggle
 - Unified OSX DMG

-For problems fixed in the various Betas, see CHANGELOG.txt

 About:
   SABnzbd is an open-source cross-platform binary newsreader.
-  It simplifies the process of downloading from Usenet dramatically, thanks to its friendly web-based user interface and advanced built-in post-processing options that automatically verify, repair, extract and clean up posts downloaded from Usenet.
+  It simplifies the process of downloading from Usenet dramatically, thanks to its web-based user interface and advanced built-in post-processing options that automatically verify, repair, extract and clean up posts downloaded from Usenet.